 A will is a legally binding document that outlines the preferences of the testator (the person writing the will) with respect to the division of property and other holdings after death.
 In Michigan, will laws require the testator to be at least 18 years old, signed by two competent witnesses, and may not be oral.
 Unlike most other states, Michigan wills may be handwritten (also referred to as "holographic").

 The following chart highlights the main provisions of Michigan will laws.
-See FindLaw's Wills section for additional articles and resources.
+See FindLaw's Wills section for additional articles or create your own will here.

 Note: State laws are constantly changing -- contact a Michigan wills attorney or conduct your own legal research to verify the state law(s) you are researching.